On derivatives, Riesz transforms and Sobolev spaces for Fourier-Bessel expansions: Fourier-Bessel and Jacobi contexts

 \subsection{Essential measure Fourier-Bessel setting}

 We now introduce another Fourier-Bessel context that has not appeared in the literature yet.
 Here we choose the reference measure so that the bottom eigenfunction is constant.
-Then the orthogonal system satisfies the Neumann boundary condition rather than the Dirichlet one at the right endpoint of $(0,1)$ and, moreover, the associated derivative is the standard one (this will be discussed in detail in Section \ref{sec:der} below).
+Then the orthogonal system satisfies the Neumann boundary condition at the right endpoint of $(0,1)$ (notice that the systems $\{\phi_n^{\nu}\}$ and $\{\psi_n^{\nu}\}$ satisfy the Dirichlet condition at this endpoint) and, moreover, the associated derivative is the standard one (this will be discussed in detail in Section \ref{sec:der} below).
 Thus let

 and consider the system

 which is an orthonormal basis in $L^2(d\eta_{\nu})$, with

 The corresponding Laplacian now is